-ANSWER: Defendant Mohammed objects to the term "abuses" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient information upon which to form a belief as to the truth of the allegations contained in this paragraph.

 53. Finnigan, like the defendants in this case, had been the subject of many formal complaints of misconduct.